Linting

 variables (including arguments) type-annotated as

-.
+Safe.
 Linter will check the f-expression, while your typechecker will help you to supply the safe arguments.def Widget(header: Safe, body: Safe) -> Safe:return ht.m(f"<div>{ header } { body }</div>") -

-ternary if both branches are safeht.m(f"<div>{ 'a' if some_conditional else 'b' }</div>") -
+if/elseternary if both branches are safeht.m(f"<div>{ 'a' if some_conditional else 'b' }</div>") -

-) and right operand is safeht.m(f"<div>{ safe_or_none or another_safe_or_none or '?' }</div>") -
+orexpression if left operands are safe (orNone) and right operand is safeht.m(f"<div>{ safe_or_none or another_safe_or_none or '?' }</div>") -

 simple

-calls.
+gettextcalls.
 It's assumed that if original strings are ok, the translated strings would be ok too.
 This rule was added to reduce noise in templates.
 Enabled by default.ht.m(f"<div>{ _('This is assumed safe') } { _('<... but this is not>') }</div>" -

 whitelisted functions known to return HTML-safe results.
 Empty by default.